stride3d/stride-docs/en/manual/particles/tutorials/particle-materials.md

         private AttributeDescription texCoord1 = new AttributeDescription("TEXCOORD1");
 ```

-In addition to the already existing @'SiliconStudio.Xenko.Rendering.Materials.IComputeColor', we'll use @'SiliconStudio.Xenko.Rendering.Materials.IComputeScalar' for intensity, which returns a float, rather than a float4.
-We will also add another  @'SiliconStudio.Xenko.Particles.Materials.UVBuilder' for a second texture coordinates animation.
+In addition to the already existing @'Xenko.Rendering.Materials.IComputeColor', we'll use @'Xenko.Rendering.Materials.IComputeScalar' for intensity, which returns a float, rather than a float4.
+We will also add another  @'Xenko.Particles.Materials.UVBuilder' for a second texture coordinates animation.

   ```cs
     var shaderBaseColor = ComputeColor.GenerateShaderSource(shaderGeneratorContext, new MaterialComputeColorKeys(ParticleCustomShaderKeys.EmissiveMap, ParticleCustomShaderKeys.EmissiveValue, Color.White));